ra2302/ra2302.github.io/_posts/2025-07-21-Six-Linux-Forensics-IronShade.md

 tags: [Digital Forensics]
 ---
 ## Intro
 [IronShade](https://tryhackme.com/room/ironshade) is a medium difficulty linux forensics challenge.
-The story goes that we've setup a honeypot and have intentionally exposed a weak SSH and other ports to get attacked by an attacker.
-One such honeypot was compromised and now we're supposed to analyse what steps did the attacker take to compromise the machine and maitain persistence.
+The story goes something like this - we've setup a honeypot and have intentionally exposed a weak SSH and other ports to get attacked by an attacker.
+One such honeypot was compromised and now we're supposed to analyse what steps did the attacker take to compromise the machine and maintain persistence.
 Although it is a medium difficulty challenge, it didn't took as long as I expected it to take.

 ### Question 1